A Face in the Crowd (film): Plot

 Disgusted with Rhodes's behavior, Marcia activates a live microphone during the end credits of Rhodes's television show, which reveals him contemptuously mocking Fuller and the station's "idiot" viewers.
 His popularity and the show's ratings plummet, advertisers cancel their sponsorships, and the audience and public turn against him.
-When Rhodes reaches his penthouse home, he finds nobody there, except for his friend Beanie and a handful of African American servants, whom he dismisses when they do not respond to his demands.
+When Rhodes reaches his penthouse home, he finds nobody there, except for his friend Beanie and a handful of black servants, whom he dismisses when they do not respond to his demands.
 Rhodes threatens suicide by jumping from the penthouse roof, causing Marcia to goad him, telling him to get out of everyone's lives, especially hers.

 Having waited for Marcia to break free from Rhodes's spell, Mel insists that Marcia tell Rhodes that she exposed his rant.
-At Rhodes's home, Mel and Marcia find Rhodes speaking to the empty room, with an applause machine replacing the people whose support that he has lost.
+At Rhodes's home, Mel and Marcia find Rhodes speaking to the empty room, with an applause machine replacing the people whose support he has lost.
 Marcia tells Rhodes that she was responsible for the open-microphone incident and demands that he never call her again.

-Before they leave, Mel predicts Rhodes's future: his career is not completely over, and he will likely find further TV work soon, but will never again enjoy the same level of popularity and prestige.
+Before they leave, Mel predicts Rhodes's future: his career is not completely over, and he will likely find further T.V. work soon, but will never again enjoy the same level of popularity and prestige.
 After leaving the building, Mel and Marcia hear Rhodes screaming from the penthouse for Marcia to return to him, but they ignore him as they depart.
 Marcia expresses guilt for having elevated Rhodes to power, and Mel replies that a faker like Rhodes may fool people for a while, but "we get wise to him―that's our strength".